core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 As discussed in {{sec-freshness}}, a server may not be able to assert whether an incoming request is fresh, in case it does not have or has lost synchronization with the client's Sender Sequence Number.

-If freshness is relevant for the application, the server may (re-)synchronize with the client's Sender Sequence Number at any time, by using the approach described in {{sec-synch-challenge-response}} and based on the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}}, as a variant of the approach defined in Appendix B.1.2 of {{RFC8613}} applicable to Group OSCORE.
+If freshness is relevant for the application, the server may (re-)synchronize with the client's Sender Sequence Number at any time, by using the approach described in {{sec-synch-challenge-response}} and based on the CoAP Echo Option {{RFC9175}}, as a variant of the approach defined in Appendix B.1.2 of {{RFC8613}} applicable to Group OSCORE.

 ## Client Aliveness {#ssec-client-aliveness}

-Building on {{Section 12.5 of RFC8613}}, a server may use the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} to verify the aliveness of the client that originated a received request, by using the approach described in {{sec-synch-challenge-response}} of this document.
+Building on {{Section 12.5 of RFC8613}}, a server may use the CoAP Echo Option {{RFC9175}} to verify the aliveness of the client that originated a received request, by using the approach described in {{sec-synch-challenge-response}} of this document.

 ## Cryptographic Considerations {#ssec-crypto-considerations}